 LC Module: Small Group and Project Planning - Leadership Prep

-SG003-S4 – Assessing My Small Group Experience – In conclusion of small group interaction, Alexa or Instructor will lead small group members in completing a Small Group Assessment.
+SG003-S4 – Assessing My Small Group Experience – In conclusion of small group interaction, Alexa or Instructor will guide small group members in completing a Small Group Assessment.
 Students will share the extent that the objectives were met, share their personal contribution, assess any future action or behavior changes needed, future application of knowledge gained, and the level of overall satisfaction of the small group outcomes.

-SG001-S3 – Small Group Ten-Minute Prep Steps – Using a three-step process, in ten-minutes or less, Alexa or Instructor will divide the class into short-term, one-day small groups.
+SG001-S3 – Small Group Ten-Minute Prep Steps – Using a three-step process, in ten-minutes or less, Alexa or Instructor will guide the class to divide into short-term, one-day small groups.
 Each member will draw their individual small group roles using the draw cards or strips and envelope provided.
 The roles consist of either a Facilitator, Timekeeper or Participant.
 Some activities may also include a Recorder, Reporter, Clarifier and Connector.
 In preparing for a one-day functioning small group, the new Facilitator will briefly review the small group’s purpose, intended outcomes, leadership roles, discussion rules, and initiate the completion of the small group tasks in the allocated time period.
-(For more intense small group prep and long-term Small Group Leadership Prep and Role Guides. insert SG001 in the Classroom Management Search Bar.)
+(For more intense small group prep and long-term Small Group Leadership Prep and Role Guides. insert SG002 in the Classroom Management Search Bar.)

 PG000-S4 – Project Participant Character Quotient Activity Sheet – Before beginning any working project, Instructor will lead project members to brainstorm and discuss the characteristics and behaviors of a good manager and a good employee in the workplace.
 Next, characteristics or traits of a good manager are contrasted to the characteristics of a good project manager.
 Then, the characteristics or traits of a good employee are contrasted to a good project participant.
 There are many similarities in the workings within a project group to the operations of a workplace.